BrightsDays/BrightsDays/README.md

 ## Hello! 👋

 My name is Viacheslav and I live in St. Petersburg.

+At the past year I used Vue.js and Nuxt.js for develop web applications.

 ## Technologies
-* Pug, SASS, BEM
 * JavaScript, Vue
+* Pug, SCSS, BEM
-* Figma, Git
+* Git, Figma

 ## Experience
 *2021-2022* - **ExtTeam**, Frontend Developer